Single atom trapping in a metasurface lens optical tweezer: Appendix

 Because the metalens is only designed to be diffraction limited at 852 nm, it is important to characterize the imaging performance of the lens at the atomic fluorescence wavelength of 780 nm.
 To measure the chromatic focal shift, the metalens is illuminated with a collimated tunable laser source and the focused spot is imaged with an apochromatic microscope objective with NA of 0.9.
 By changing the microscope focus we determine the chromatic focal shift to be +300 $\mu$m between 852 nm to 780 nm.
 We then calculate the signal of an atom trapped at 852 nm focus and emitting 780 nm fluorescence diverges with EFL of \minus39 mm after passing through the metalens (Fig.~\ref{fig:figS2}d).
 To compensate, a lens of EFL=150 mm (L1 in Fig.~\ref{fig:figS2}d, Thorlabs AC254-150-B) is placed 111 mm from the metalens.
 The combined optical system (metalens $+$ L1) becomes infinitely conjugate so the tube lens (L2 in Fig.~\ref{fig:figS2}d, Thorlabs AC254-150-B) is decoupled from the compensated imaging system.
 L2 is pre-aligned to the camera, and L1 is translated to focus the imaging system by only adjusting one optical element.
 The inset of Fig.~\ref{fig:figS2}d shows the ray-tracing simulation of the imaging system for both on-axis and 10 $\mu$m off-axis on the tweezer plane verifying that the compensation lens and tube lens does not introduce aberrations.
 The ray-tracing simulation does not include aberration inherent to the metalens design.

-To characterize the compensated imaging system, the same 300 nm diameter double pinhole is imaged again with the pinhole positioned at metalens' 852 nm focus and illuminated with 780 nm light.
-The resulting PSF has a waist of (1.1$\pm$0.07) $\mu$m which is not diffraction limited (due to metalens has spherical aberration at 780 nm) but sufficient for single atom detection, and the effective solid angle for light collection is equivalent to metalens NA of 0.55.
+To characterize the compensated imaging system, the same 300 nm diameter double pinhole is imaged again with the pinhole positioned at 852 nm focus of the metalens and illuminated with 780 nm light.
+The resulting PSF has a waist of (1.1$\pm$0.07) $\mu$m which is not diffraction limited (due to the metalens spherical aberration at 780 nm) but sufficient for single atom detection, and the effective solid angle for light collection is equivalent to 0.55 NA.